Consumption in Thailand

 Thailand - Consumption

-The FocusEconomics panel forecasts that the economy will grow 3.4% in 2017, which is unchanged from last month’s estimate.
-For 2018, the panel projects that the economy will expand 3.4%.
+Despite potential clouds on the horizon, the FocusEconomics Consensus Forecast panel expects the economy to grow 3.8% in 2019, which is down 0.1 percentage points from last month’s estimate.
+For 2020, the panel foresees the economy expanding 3.5%.

 Thailand - Consumption Data

 5 years of economic forecasts for more than 30 economic indicators.

 |Exchange Rate||31.75||0.17 %||Jan 22|

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.